alhajee/ckan/doc/theming/javascript.rst

 Overview
 --------

-The idea behind CKAN's JavaScript modules is to keep the code simple and easy to test, debug and maintain, by breaking it down into small, independent modules.
-JavaScript modules in CKAN don't share global variables, and don't call each other's code.
+The idea behind FMLD's JavaScript modules is to keep the code simple and easy to test, debug and maintain, by breaking it down into small, independent modules.
+JavaScript modules in FMLD don't share global variables, and don't call each other's code.

 These JavaScript modules are attached to HTML elements in the page, and enhance